MrCl0wnLab/Fuzzil/README.md

 ### DESCRIPTION
 ```
-The Fuzzil is a program which injects automatically semi-random
+The Fuzzil is a program which injects automatically data into a
-data into a program and detect potential bugs.
+webpage and detect potential bugs.
 ```

 ```